catalyst-team/catalyst/README.md

 5. Go through advanced  [classification](https://github.com/catalyst-team/classification), [detection](https://github.com/catalyst-team/detection) and [segmentation](https://github.com/catalyst-team/segmentation) pipelines with Config API.
 More pipelines available under [projects section](#projects).
 6. Want more?
 See [Alchemy](https://github.com/catalyst-team/alchemy) and [Reaction](https://github.com/catalyst-team/reaction) packages.
 7. For Catalyst.RL introduction, please follow [Catalyst.RL repo](https://github.com/catalyst-team/catalyst-rl).
+8. If you would like to contribute to the project, follow our [contribution guidelines](https://github.com/catalyst-team/catalyst/blob/master/CONTRIBUTING.md).
+If you want to support the project, feel free to donate on [patreon page](https://patreon.com/catalyst_team) or [write us]((#user-feedback)) with your proposals.

 ## Table of Contents